Converting your multicast IPTV Freeview to HTTP unicast using udpxy

 If your outgoing bandwidth will handle it, you could also forward a port from your router to the internal Linux box and watch over the Internet.
 Note that there is no authentication involved, so I wouldn’t recommend leaving it configured this way for any long amount of time.
 A more sensible approach to remote viewing would be to use a VPN.

 Step 6: Advertising the feeds

 You won’t be able to use SAP announcements for the HTTP streams as SAP is specifically designed to advertise multicast streams.
-You could distribute the stream URLs via an internal webpage (on my HTC One X with VPlayer, I can just tap the links to start playback), or you could install the MediaTomb UPnP server on your Linux box to advertise the streams as External URLs.
+You could distribute the stream URLs via an internal webpage (though you may have to copy the links via a long-press and paste into the app), or you could install the MediaTomb UPnP server on your Linux box to advertise the streams as External URLs.